mmathis76/TrackAlign/README.md

-Prerequisites:
+# Prerequisites:

-Python 3 (incl. pip)
+## Python 3 (incl. pip)

 Install the Python 3 distribution depending on your OS (Linux might already come with it, Anaconda or ActiveState Python on Windows, ...)

-Then install or upgrade pip:
+## Install or upgrade pip:
 `python -m ensurepip --upgrade`

-Install virtualenv through pip
+## Install virtualenv through pip
 `pip install virtualenv`

-Set up your virtualenv specifically to use Python 3.11 (latest supported Python version at the time of the latest revision of audalign)
+## Set up your virtualenv specifically to use Python 3.11 (latest supported Python version at the time of the latest revision of audalign)

 ```
 pyenv install 3.11